amritv0306/amritv0306/README.md

 #### **Executive** | *Robotics Club, NIT Warangal*
 **📅 Feb 2023 - Jan 2025 | 📍 Warangal, India**
-- Actively contribute to various robotics projects, developing skills in both hardware and software integration.
+- Actively contributed to various robotics projects, developing skills in both hardware and software integration.
 - Collaborate with team members to design, build, and program robots for club activities and competitions.